Skip to main content Site Map

 Cost: Free of charge

+Booking: Auckland DHB midwives book on KIOSK.
 LMCs other attendees email midwiferyeducation@adhb.govt.nz

-Course enquiries - contact Lisbeth Alley 0274976971 or rianorthern@auckland.ac.nz
+Course enquiries: Contact Lisbeth Alley 0274976971 or rianorthern@auckland.ac.nz

 Mobile Epidural Labour Sessions